hyrmn/NancyIntro/README.md

 WhatTheNancy; a single-purpose website for generating commit messages.

 - Home page that shows a random commit message; should render as HTML, json, text, xml
-- About page
-- Secured page for adding messages
+- Route for adding pages via an html form or json with appropriate response codes for each

 Additional information about each step is stored in the respective directory.
 Start with [01_routing_and_testing](https://github.com/hyrmn/NancyIntro/tree/master/01_routing_and_testing) and go on from there.